 Insider threats come in two types: intentional and unintentional.
-The best part?
-Either will suit our purposes!
 Unintentional ones let slip confidential data in any of the many ways you’ve just learned about: phishing; using weak passwords at work; losing company devices.
-My favorite – new employees or interns who are looking to make a big splash at their NEXT job by taking information from their current job.
-Maybe they’re thinking, professional development?
-Maybe night study to climb the corporate ladder?
-Maybe they’re not thinking!
+Employees or interns who are looking to make a big splash at their NEXT job by taking information from their current job are types of insider threats.
 They don’t understand that all the data on their employer’s computer belongs to the company.
-I’d rather go after files on someone’s personal laptop or phone than a secure corporate network.
-Thanks for the assist, Chad!
+It’s usually easier for hackers to go after files on someone’s personal laptop or phone than a secure corporate network.
 They didn’t mean to do any of those things, but they’re still insider threats.
-And it still adds up to points in our favor.

 - Definition: Someone with authorized access to a company’s internal system who intentionally or unintentionally uses that access to harm the company.
 Does not have to be a direct hire employee!
 Could be a worker, contractor, or any individual with non-public access to a company.

 - Significant percentage of attacks on companies are from insiders.

 - Once again, companies are focused on solving the technical problem while ignoring the human behind the technical problem.

 - Two kinds of insider threat – Intentional and Unintentional

 - Intentional insider threats

 - Motivated by the same things under MICE.
 Add to that Revenge: Didn’t get a promotion.
 Got fired.
 Ideas weren’t accepted at work.

 - Sometimes they quit and attack the company with their insider info.
 Sometimes they do it in place